 Young would-be home buyers are still sitting on the sidelines of America’s housing market, with first-time homebuyers representing a decades-low share.
-Student loans, high prices and low credit scores have all been blamed for this, but Bank of America recently proposed a different explanation.
+Student loans, high prices, low credit scores and a lack of knowledge when it comes to the financing available to them such as bridging finance have all been blamed for this, but Bank of America recently proposed a different explanation.

 Perhaps they’re just being patient.